Los Angeles Modern Auctions: 2000 to 2010

-After achieving the world record for an Eames design in 1999, LAMA was given the opportunity was chosen by John & Marilyn Neuhart to auction works from their private collection in July 2000 – the first ever single-owner auction dedicated to the works of Charles and Ray Eames.
+After achieving the world record for an Eames design in 1999, LAMA was given the opportunity was chosen by John & Marilyn Neuhart to auction works from their private collection in July 2000 – the first single-owner auction dedicated to the works of Charles and Ray Eames.
 On offer were custom designs, sculptures, photographs, drawings, and ephemera by the Eameses curated by the Neuharts, who worked in the Eames Office and authored Eames Design: The Work of the Office of Charles and Ray Eames.
 Also included was a selection of rare examples by the designer including "DCW" prototypes – many of which are in permanent collections in public institutions.

 Acknowledging LAMA's swift ascent, Loughrey was included that year in Art & Auction's Power Issue.

 In 2002, during the Loughreys’ tenure directing Butterfield and Butterfield's 20th Century Decorative Arts and Design department, Playboy Enterprises selected Loughrey to conduct the first-ever auction of items from the magazine's archives, including fine art, photography, sculpture, drawings, and ephemera.
 That year, LAMA also organized the first auction dedicated to the collection of Michael and Gabrielle Boyd.

 In 2003, Peter Loughrey joined PBS's Antiques Roadshow as an appraiser and continued to be featured on the program today until his passing in 2020.

 LAMA achieved two more world auction records in 2004, when works by George Nakashima sold for more than $100,000 — Nakashima remains a consistently featured LAMA artist today.
 The same year, ACME Gallery in Los Angeles asked Loughrey to co-curate Gio Ponti: Furnished Settings & Figuration.
 Works by Italian designer, architect and artist Ponti continue to be regularly presented at LAMA sales.

 Loughrey also worked with ACME to co-curate another show in 2005, Dutch Design.
 In May of that year, LAMA was the exclusive auctioneer of the entire contents of the Paul Laszlo-designed Hudspeth Residence.
 This was the largest and most comprehensive Laszlo commission to ever surface for sale at auction at one time.

 LAMA established a new world record price for Marilyn (#28) by Andy Warhol at its June 3, 2007 Modern Art & Design Auction, where the work realized $144,000.
 Shortly after, Judy Chicago's Car Hood realized $288,000.

 In 2008, LAMA conducted its first house sale, auctioning the entire contents of the Linda Sullivan collection.
 This same year, LAMA was featured in Forbes' SOLD!, and, in October, the Loughreys left their West Hollywood location for LAMA's current showroom in Van Nuys, California.
 The space was formerly home to Stan Winston Studio and features a skylight added to accommodate the construction of the tyrannosaurus Rex for the film Jurassic Park.